Updates + Media

 The Government recently announced a resurrection of their 2017 plans to introduce a fee structure for probate applications, with the value of the deceased’s estate dictating the cost of the...

-Most people would decline car insurance from a provider with a notoriously low percentage of claims pay-outs and awful customer service ratings, even if the package on offer is the...
+Most people would decline car insurance from a provider with a notoriously low percentage of claims pay-outs and awful customer service ratings, even it’s the cheapest package on offer.
+The...

 It’s estimated that over 60% of British adults do not have a Will.
 Like home insurance, Wills are optional; you don’t have to have one but the consequences of not...